OpenEvalProject/evals/manuscripts/elife-22900/v3/manuscript.md

 ## Abstract

-10.7554/eLife.22900.001 XRCC4 and DNA Ligase 4 (LIG4) form a tight complex that provides DNA ligase activity for classical non-homologous end joining (the predominant DNA double-strand break repair pathway in higher eukaryotes) and is stimulated by XLF.
+XRCC4 and DNA Ligase 4 (LIG4) form a tight complex that provides DNA ligase activity for classical non-homologous end joining (the predominant DNA double-strand break repair pathway in higher eukaryotes) and is stimulated by XLF.
 Independently of LIG4, XLF also associates with XRCC4 to form filaments that bridge DNA.
 These XRCC4/XLF complexes rapidly load and connect broken DNA, thereby stimulating intermolecular ligation.
 XRCC4 and XLF both include disordered C-terminal tails that are functionally dispensable in isolation but are phosphorylated in response to DNA damage by DNA-PK and/or ATM.
 Here we concomitantly modify the tails of XRCC4 and XLF by substituting fourteen previously identified phosphorylation sites with either alanine or aspartate residues.
 These phospho-blocking and -mimicking mutations impact both the stability and DNA bridging capacity of XRCC4/XLF complexes, but without affecting their ability to stimulate LIG4 activity.
 Implicit in this finding is that phosphorylation may regulate DNA bridging by XRCC4/XLF filaments.
-DOI: http://dx.doi.org/10.7554/eLife.22900.001

 ## Introduction